Scherzer goes over 200 Ks as Nationals beat Orioles 8-4

 Adam Eaton was struck below the right knee by a pitch and Anthony Rendon doubled before Juan Soto hit a liner off the center-field wall for a two-run triple.
 Asdrubal Cabrera followed with an RBI single and Suzuki sent a 2-0 fastball into the left-field seats.

+“Tough to be down by five against Scherzer early and try to scratch your way back,” manager Brandon Hyde said.

-Eaton left the game after limping to third on Rendon’s hit.
-The nature of the injury was not immediately disclosed by the team.
+Eaton left the game after limping to third on Rendon’s hit, and was hurting afterward.

+“He says he’s real sore,” Martinez said.
+“X-rays were negative, so he’s going to be day-to-day.”

 Suzuki added a two-run double in the fifth for an 8-2 lead.

-Chance Sisco and Chris Davis homered for the Orioles, who settled for a split of the four-game season series between neighboring rivals.
+Chance Sisco homered and struggling Chris Davis finally hit his 10th of the season for the Orioles, who settled for a split of the four-game season series between neighboring rivals.

 STREAK OVER